Kundai10/AISummative/README.md

 https://kundai10-aisummative-web-app-renunv.streamlit.app/

 Video recording below

-In the first 30 seconds of the app, It is supposed to be the app predicts High Blood Pressure and not Diabetes
+In the first 30 seconds of the app.It is supposed to be the app predicts High Blood Pressure and not Diabetes